pflanze/website/README.md

 It's a work in progress.
 YMMV.
 I might work to make this more reusable, and publish a blog post about it.

+I've started to split off the interesting code as their own crates (`ahtml` in particular).

 ## Installation

 Note: I'm using older versions of dependencies (which I generally do